yeates/yeates.github.io/index.md

 ## About Me

 Welcome to Yongsheng's home page.
-I am a second-year Ph.D. student at the [University of Rochester](https://www.cs.rochester.edu/), under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
+I am a second-year Ph.D.
+Candidate at the [University of Rochester](https://www.cs.rochester.edu/), under the supervision of Professor [Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
 I am broadly interested in the field of computer vision and machine learning, with a specific focus on visual generation and editing.
 I have interned at Adobe Research and MSRA.

 ## News

+- **[04/2025]**: Technical report for our 32×-compressed latent SR model [ZipIR](https://arxiv.org/pdf/2504.08591) is now available!
 - **[03/2025]**: [OmniPaint](https://www.yongshengyu.com/OmniPaint-Page/) project website and [technical report](https://arxiv.org/abs/2503.08677) are released!
 - **[02/2025]**: I will join [NVIDIA](https://www.nvidia.com/en-us/) as a Research Intern this summer.
 - **[09/2024]**: Our [PromptFix](https://arxiv.org/pdf/2405.16785) is accepted to [NeurIPS](https://neurips.cc/Conferences/2024) 2024, see our [code](https://github.com/yeates/PromptFix) and [data](https://huggingface.co/datasets/yeates/PromptfixData). &#127880;